- Check-in with your right brain: Feel

 Professional coaches trained in the ICF (International Coach Federation) discipline are proficient in psychological safety and active listening.
 Active listening involves both right and left brain communication.
 Masterful coaches are often effective in helping find breakthroughs in stuck feelings and stuck thinking.

 If you haven’t tried coaching yet, it could be a good opportunity to reach out to a coach the next time you feel overwhelmed.
 Experience yourself and see if coaching is helpful for you.

-If the overwhelming feeling persists and anxiety doesn’t go away, consider that as an important signal from yourself to seek professional psychiatric help.
+If the overwhelming feeling persists and anxiety doesn’t go away, consider that as an important signal from yourself to seek professional counsellor, psychotherapist, psychologist, psychiatrist help.
 Mental health is as important as physical health.